VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/FAQ.md

 VictoriaLogs is designed solely for logs.
 VictoriaLogs uses [similar design ideas as ClickHouse](#how-does-victorialogs-work) for achieving high performance.

 - ClickHouse is good for logs if you know the set of [log fields](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#data-model) beforehand.
-  Then you can create a table with a column per each log field and achieve the maximum possible query performance in ClickHouse.
+  Then you can create a table with a column per each log field and achieve the maximum possible query performance.

-  If the set of log fields isn't known beforehand, or if it can change at any time, then ClickHouse can still be used, but its' efficiency may suffer significantly, depending on how you design the database schema for log storage.
+  If the set of log fields isn't known beforehand, or if it can change at any time, then ClickHouse can still be used, but its' efficiency may suffer significantly depending on how you design the database schema for log storage.

   ClickHouse efficiency highly depends on the used database schema.
 It must be optimized for the particular workload for achieving high efficiency and query performance.